googleapis/google-cloud-cpp/doc/adr/2022-05-06-customers-must-type-experimental-to-access-experimental-features.md

-The `[[deprecated]]` attribute is not available in C++11, but even if we use existing workarounds (e.g. `ABSL_DEPRECATED()`), the generated warning messages are misleading: they include the literal word `deprecated` in the warnings.
+The `[[deprecated]]` attribute is not available in C++11, but even if we use existing workarounds (e.g. `ABSL_DEPRECATED()`), the generated warning messages are misleading; they include the literal word `deprecated` in the warnings.

 Sometimes it is possible to add new features in a separate namespace, such as `google::cloud::experimental`, or `google::cloud::${service}_experimental`.